 As a host, what penalties apply if I cancel a reservation for a stay?

-A fee will be deducted from your first payout after a cancellation.
+You will be charged a fee if you cancel a confirmed reservation.
+Typically, we deduct that fee from your first payout after the cancellation.
 The amount deducted will depend on when you accepted the reservation and how soon before check-in you canceled it:

 - More than 7 days before check-in, we’ll deduct $50 from your next payout

 - Less than 7 days before check-in, we’ll deduct $100 from your next payout

 The cancellation fee will be waived if you have completed at least 10 consecutive bookings without canceling or in certain other circumstances.

 If you cancel a confirmed reservation, your calendar may be blocked, in which case you won't be able to accept another reservation that overlaps with the canceled reservation.